Mario Golf: Super Rush: Reception

 The Golf Adventure mode received mixed reactions as well.
-Some were praising it for the open world and depth.
-Others, however, thought it was underwhelming and surprisingly short.

 Mario Golf: Super Rush was the best-selling retail game during its first week on sale in Japan, with 80,430 physical copies being sold.
+As of December 31, 2022, the game had sold 2.48 million copies worldwide.

+Despite the mixed reviews, the Academy of Interactive Arts & Sciences awarded Mario Golf: Super Rush with "Sports Game of the Year" during the 25th Annual D.I.C.E.
+Awards.